-A SNAPSHOT OF CORONAVIRUS COVERAGE BY ALTERNATIVE PRESS COAST TO COAST
+A SNAPSHOT OF CORONAVIRUS COVERAGE BY ALTERNATIVE PRESS COAST TO COAST | DigBoston

 As it turns out, there are various stages of following news during a crisis like coronavirus.
 There is salivating over every bit of information on the internet; followed by pretending that none of this is happening and watching The Price Is Right with all those people in the crowd and pretending that it is being recorded in front of a live studio audience; chased by wanting to know what the hell is going on, and realizing that your local radio and television newscasts are more or less complete trash.

 We feel the same way.
-That’s why in times like these, we turn to more than 100 other weekly cousins across the US for critical info.
+That’s why in times like these, we turn to more than 100 other weekly cousins across the US (and some other places) for critical info.
 United under the Association of Alternative Newsmedia (AAN) banner, we are survivors who are well equipped to cover this sort of complete mess.
 We are working class, we are on the ground, we are dating and related to those who are the most negatively impacted by COVID-19.
 A lot of DigBoston freelancers are among that extremely vulnerable population, financially and in some cases physically, as are many of our readers.

 Whereas an hour spent watching some hothead pundit talk trash about our moron POTUS will likely leave you just as confused about the pandemic as you were when you tuned in, a survey of the excellent work being done by AAN outlets from coast to coast will open your eyes.
 From solutions that are being forged on the fly to critical medical and legislative stories, there’s more to learn in this trove than in any so-called major national publication.